 Adding to this challenge is the fact that over half of people (57%) have received an unexpected healthcare bill they thought would be covered by health insurance.
 The most common cases of these “surprise” bills were physician services and lab tests.
 Practices can help ease patient stress by helping them understand out-of-pocket expenses with greater accuracy.
-A patient who understands their portion of the cost upfront can better anticipate those expenses and create a plan to pay them., which in turn increases patient collections.
+A patient who understands their portion of the cost and patient responsibility upfront can better anticipate those expenses and create a plan to pay them., which in turn increases patient collections.

 Breaking Down Out-of-Pocket Expenses

 Helping patients understand out-of-pocket expenses starts with having that conversation sooner than in the past.
 Medical practices can start having that discussion at the time of service.
 But to make this possible, practices need the right elements to estimate exactly what a patient will owe out of pocket for their care.
 Patient expenses are typically influenced by the following.

 Eligibility information.
 The most basic element of determining what a patient will pay is in the patient’s insurance plan’s eligibility details.
 A practice can typically submit details to the insurance provider to determine whether the person has coverage.
 This process also provides critical information that affects out-of-pocket expenses such as copayments, coinsurance, and any remaining deductible amounts.